digitalcredentials/sign-and-verify/README.md

 #### Verifiable Presentation (formatted):
-Formatted for clarity.
+Formatted for clarity and security-context normalized.
 This payload is passed through from subject:
 ```
 {
     "@context": [